KrzysiekT/Tatry-na-zywo/README.md

 DONE:

 Fixed problem with scaling images at FHD (and above) screens.
-Fixed problem with loading corrupted images from TOPR servers (unfortunately this happens very often)
+Fixed problem with loading corrupted images from TOPR servers (unfortunately this happens very often).

 Maybe you will find some free time to contribute?

 Best, Kris